2026 · 05 · 08 · Fri

 What changed

-New feature: AI agent auto-detects missing connectors and suggests them to the user, reducing setup friction
+New feature: the agent auto-detects missing connectors and suggests them, reducing setup friction

 Why it matters